Michaszek224/Michaszek224/README.md

-# Hi there! 👋 I'm Michał
+# Hi there! 👋 I'm Michał 1,0x dev

 ## 💻 About Me
 I'm a Computer Science student passionate about backend development, databases, big data.
 I also enjoy using AI tools to enhance productivity and make things easier.